TallKite/linnstrument-firmware/README.md

 WARNING: installing this fork deletes your Linnstrument's settings and calibration (for now, fix coming soon).

 1) Go to https://www.rogerlinndesign.com/support/support-linnstrument-update-software and follow the "How to Check Your Software Version" instructions.
 If it's not 2.3.3, follow the "How to Update Your LinnStrument Software‍" instructions to update to 2.3.3.
-Afterwards, turn off UPDATE OS mode, otherwise the Linnstrument won't send midi.
 2) Download the latest version of linnstrument-firmware.ino.bin from this github.
 Important: if on a mac, put the .bin file on your **desktop**.
 3) Follow the "How to Update Your LinnStrument Software‍" instructions, with one difference: after you download (and possibly unzip) the updater and before running it, put it in the same folder as the .bin file from step 2.
 Mac users: when you run the updater, if it asks for permission to read files from the desktop, say yes.
 4) Check your OS version to confirm the update.
-It should be 234.08A.
-If not, reboot and try again, or try using the 2.3.0 updater instead.
+It should be 234.072A.
+If not, reboot your computer and try again.
-5) Turn off UPDATE OS mode, otherwise the Linnstrument won't send midi.
+5) Important, read the next section about uninstalling!

 -------- UPGRADING/UNINSTALLING --------